polyaxon/polyaxon/docs/templates/experimentation/save_resume_restart.md

 In order for to resume an experiment, the experiment should have some checkpoints to resume from.

+You can also resume an experiment with an updated environment or some parameters.

 ### Resuming with Tensorflow

 If you used the Estimator api, you don't need to do anything because the Estimator will take care of resuming your training.